openhab/openhab-addons/addons/binding/org.openhab.binding.dsmr/README.md

 ## Determine M-Bus channel

-Since autodetecting meters is always active, you can use the logging to find out a M-Bus channel.
+By manually trigger the discovery process, e.g. via PaperUI, you can use the logging to find out a M-Bus channel.
 Look for the following logfile line:
-`<Timestamp> [INFO ] [enhab.binding.dsmr.device.DSMRDevice] - Detected the following new meters: [Meter type: M3_V5_0, channel: 1, Meter type: ELECTRICITY_V5, channel: 0]`
+`<Timestamp> [INFO ] [<class>] - New compatible meter: [Meter type: M3_V5_0, channel: 1, Meter type: ELECTRICITY_V5, channel: 0]`

 Here you find the ThingTypeID (it is stated only in capitals) and the M-Bus channel.
 The above example would lead to the following Thing definition